nottaro/littleroot/content/11Chemistry/Definitions.md

 **Flame Test**: Qualitative analytical technique used to detect elements (primary metal ions) by observing their unique emission spectra

+**Molecule**: group of atoms bonded together covalently

+**Compound**: Substance made of atoms of different elements bonded together

+**Atom**: Smallest unit of matter that cannot be chemically divided

 **Element**: Substance that cannot be decomposed further by a chemical reaction.
 All of its atoms have the same number of protons.

-**Compound**: A substance made form 2 or more different elements chemically combined together
+**Compound**: Substance made of atoms of different elements bonded together chemically

 **Atom**: Smallest particle of an element that can exist on its own.
 Atoms of the same element have the same number of protons